We Make It Easy for You

 Hence we have large gaps in our knowledge for K and S responses, large gaps in our knowledge for oilseeds and pulses, and gaps in understanding of some management practices even for wheat.
 Our aim is to fill as many of these gaps as possible by conducting trials across the region from Forbes and Hillston in the north to Geelong in the south and to Naracoorte in the west.
 We will provide soil test -crop response calibrations covering the above gaps in knowledge, and appropriate nutrient management strategies, with the objective of better matching NPKS inputs to meet crop demand yet minimise nutrient losses and fixation.

-Over the duration of the project a range of publications will be created and listed below for download
+Over the duration of the project a range of publications were created and listed below for download